Global Solidarity Accounting

 What is wrong?

 Despite significant efforts over the last 50 years to create forces of integration in a world that has become a single economic system while remaining socially and politically fragmented, the forces of disintegration are continuing to win out.
-Increasing wealth has not benefited half the world population, and our environmental decline accelerates.
+Increasing wealth has not benefited half the world population, our environmental decline accelerates, and governance failures have again led to war.
 We need to identify the root causes of our problems and the transformation that is needed to succeed in the urgent transition required to address the global environmental crises of climate change, biodiversity loss and pollution, the human crises of poverty, hunger, educational failure, unemployment, inequality, lack of meaning, and all the related social crises representing existential threats to our future.

 We are trapped in an economic paradigm that calculates everything in terms of monetary profit and loss, capital and interest, return on investment and the theoretical efficiency of the market.
 Dimensions of society that cannot be monetized, bought and sold are ignored.
 Modern neoliberal economic thinking is founded on the assumption that people are fundamentally selfish and aggressive, so we accept as normal that markets and politics are powered by ego, greed, apathy and violence, and that our society values wealth, power and fame.
 The ultimate indicator in this system is the flow of money measured as GDP, and its endless growth as the solution to all our problems.
 Yet these factors and measures have no inherent relationship to human or planetary well-being.
 Many corporations consider only profit and return on investment while ignoring the decline in environmental and social capital and related costs treated as externalities and borne by the whole of society.
-The solution would be to develop an alternative set of accounts more organically related in a systems perspective to the functioning of the biosphere, the desirable direction of human society, and the right of everyone to a life of dignity and fulfilment.
+The solution would be to develop an alternative set of accounts for valuations more organically related in a systems perspective to the functioning of the biosphere, the desirable direction of human society, and the right of everyone to a life of dignity and fulfilment.
+Making these realities and their human and natural consequences more visible should touch both minds and hearts, stimulate meaningful conversations, and inspire a spirit of solidarity in action.

-This paper, revised from time to time, is a thought piece to stimulate reflection and discussion.
+This is a working paper for efforts to redefine and ultimately measure human and natural well-being.
+Originally called Global Systems Accounting Beyond Economics to look beyond GDP, it is now titled Global Solidarity Accounting to emphasize the values that give it a direction and purpose.
+Revised from time to time, is a thought piece to stimulate reflection and discussion.
 It is based on integrated systems thinking but makes no claim to originality.
-There has been no academic search for prior knowledge, although it is obvious that many others must be thinking in the same direction, at least in part.
+There has been no academic search for prior knowledge, although it is obvious that many others are thinking in the same direction, at least in part.
 It has benefitted from informal discussions and meaningful conversations with many, including working groups on different types of accounting formed by ebbf – Ethical Business Building the Future, early in 2022.
 Its aim is simply to encourage creative thinking on better ways forward.

 Each individual human being is also a complex system, biologically and intellectually, and as a social species, we need to integrate as part of larger human social systems at multiple scales through cooperation and reciprocity.
 Our individual qualities spread between two extremes, our animal nature which tends to be selfish and aggressive, qualities that are destructive of social good and civilization, and our higher “spiritual” nature, with the potential through education to acquire virtues that contribute to evolving systems that progress human society.
 This potential defines a dual human purpose, an individual purpose to refine our character, and a social purpose to advance civilization.

 Accounting is a rational way to determine the state and trends in a system or process, while generating indicators useful for management.
-There is no reason why it should be applied only in terms of monetary capital and currencies.
+As part of a systems approach, there is no reason why it should be applied only in terms of monetary capital and currencies.
 These proposals suggest ways to apply this tool to measuring and motivating human and natural well-being, the real aim and purpose of development.

 In designing new forms of accounts, we can apply the conceptual tools of economic accounting.
 Since indicators are important in telling us where we are and suggesting where we want to go, we can start with basic accounting principles and relevant indicators.
 Capital is a measure of the standing stock of a resource, that can either be static, like a mineral in the ground or a gold bar, or dynamic like a forest or investment in a factory, able to maintain itself, grow and provide beneficial services.
 Interest is extracting wealth or benefit from capital, either diminishing static capital (which is unsustainable) or harvesting part of the increase in wealth (sustainable).
 Debt is when we borrow capital with a promise to reimburse it at some future time, generally with interest.
 The assumption is that the direct investment of the capital, or some other source of income, will allow reimbursement.
+To be sustainable in the long term, the amount of capital must be constant or increasing, with any debt reducing capital only temporary.
 We usually think of all this in terms of financial wealth, but capital and its services or benefits can be of many kinds, contributing to the functioning and well-being of the biosphere and human society.
 Considering wealth or benefit only in narrow financial terms is a materialistic approach and the cause of many of our problems.

 This carries over to the extreme differences in wealth between countries.
 Development aid, in terms of capital transfer to poor countries, is largely as loans, but this seldom goes into activities generating adequate financial returns in weak and perhaps corrupt economies with a large informal sector, and increased risk means higher interest, which accumulates in a vicious cycle of debt.
 Apart from the exploitation of a neocolonial economic system that removes more wealth from poor countries than it creates, developing country governments must spend much of their available income on debt servicing, and are unable to invest in infrastructure or to meet basic human needs like health care and education.
 This even impacts development at the local level.
 Money is often available, but projects aiming for a measurable economic return are lacking.
 Moreover, donor criteria requiring financial return on investment or reimbursement of loans for projects will also extract wealth from the local economy and ignore all the other non-cash benefits that may be more important to a local community.